shawon0143/obf-certificate-request/readme.md

 ## Useage

-* Write your Origanisation ID into a file *config/id*
 * Go to https://openbadgefactory.com/c/client/my/edit2/apikey, generate a key by klicking the button and write the key to a file *config/api_key*
 * Generate a certificate by invoking `./get-certificate`